hartwigmedical/hmftools/serve/README.md

 ACTIVATION | Evidence is applicable when a gene has been activated.
 Downstream algorithms are expected to interpret this.
 INACTIVATION | Evidence is applicable when a gene has been inactivated.
 Downstream algorithms are expected to interpret this.
 ANY_MUTATION | SERVE does not restrict this evidence based on the type of mutation and considers every type of mutation applicable for this evidence.
-FUSION | Evidence is applicable in case the gene has fused with another gene (either 3' or 5' promiscuous fusion) .
+FUSION | Evidence is applicable in case the gene has fused with another gene (either 3' or 5') .

 ### Exonic ranges specific for fusion pairs